The Sciences Behind CIRCLES

 Partners: University of Bologna (IT), Norwegian Veterinary Institute (NO), Gate2Growth (DK), French National Institute of Agricultural Research (FR), Eurovix (IT), University of Dundee (UK), MS Biotech (IT), DSM Nutritional Products Ltd (CH), Technical Research Centre of Finland (FI), Orogel (IT), University of Lisbon (PT), Agricola Italiana Alimentare (IT), National Research Centre Finland (FI), Bolton Alimentari (IT), SoilFood (FI), Italian National Research Council (IT), University of Thessaly (GR), University of Genoa (IT), University of Luxembourg (LU), Centro Ricerche per la Chimica Fine (IT), Hague Corporate Affairs (BE), EmmeFood (IT), Wellmicro (IT), Marine Institute (IE), The University of Stirling (UK), Previvo AS (NO), Nordlaks Smolt (NO)

-The activities of WP10 are organised around three key objectives.
+The activities of WP10 were organised around three key objectives.

-The methodology WP10 applies is designed so that the communication and dissemination activities underpinning it, feed off each other.
+The methodology WP10 applied was designed so that the communication and dissemination activities underpinning it, feed off each other.

-• On the one hand, WP10 will introduce the consortium partners to the communication strategy and communication tools with a view to helping partners to reaching out to their targeted audience.
-In that perspective, WP10 will provide trainings to the partners that will perform communication activities.
+- On the one hand, WP10 introduced the consortium partners to the communication strategy and communication tools with a view to helping partners to reaching out to their targeted audience.
+In that perspective, WP10 provided trainings to the partners on science communication.

-• On the other hand, WP10 will communicate externally towards CIRCLES stakeholders.
-This will be done through a wide array of channels comprising website blogs, social media, newsletters and press relations, for instance.
-Furthermore, in this process, WP10 will strive to engage consumers and citizens in 5 European cities.
+- On the other hand, WP10 communicated externally towards CIRCLES stakeholders.
+This was done through a wide array of channels comprising website blogs, social media, newsletters and press relations, for instance.
+Furthermore, in this process, WP10 strove to engage consumers and citizens in 5 European cities.

-Throughout its communication activities, WP10 will nurture a constant interaction with its identified stakeholders in order to receive feedback on the project research and outcomes.
-Based on the gather inputs (internally and externally) WP10 will assess the performance of the project’s communication activities and review the strategy and the activities accordingly, in order to maximise CIRCLES’ outreach.
+Throughout its communication activities, WP10 nurtured a constant interaction with its identified stakeholders.
+Based on the gather inputs (internally and externally) WP10 assessed the performance of the project’s communication activities and reviewed the strategy and the activities accordingly, in order to maximise CIRCLES’ outreach.

 D10.1: Dissemination and communication strategy (M4)